mahmoud0alabsi/Kaggle-projects/SHAI bootcamp project/README.md

 <p> During my participation in (SHAI 2022 Bootcamp) in the month of October 2022.

+The task was to "Predict House Prices", but the data set was not easy at all, and it needed a lot of effort and work.

 I got second place in the competition held during the BootCamp, an error (0.13682) and a difference (0.00164) from the first place, the percentage of error at the first place (0.13518), it was a unique experience from which I learned a lot.

 Project steps: